Tutorial 32: Glass and Ice

 }

-// Render the window model.
+// Render the window model using the glass shader.

 m_WindowModel->Render();